 Lydia was a savvy businesswoman who’d established a relationship with many, if not most, of the wealthiest citizens in Philippi.
 Her specialty was purple cloth, a high-end fabric that symbolized status in first-century Europe because the dye was expensive to obtain and process.

 And yet there was a hunger in her soul that success, respect, and financial security couldn’t fill.
 Associates and friends considered her a “worshiper of God,” which probably meant she’d converted to Judaism (Acts 16:14).
-Still, she longed for a deeper understanding of God and relationship with him.
+Still, she longed for a deeper understanding of God and a relationship with him.

 Her desire prompted her to join a group of women who gathered by the river each Sabbath to pray.
 One day, several men came to the river, including the apostle Paul, who told the women about Jesus.
 When Lydia heard the good news about Jesus’s life, death, and resurrection, God opened her heart to receive his truth.
 She became the first Christian in Europe, was baptized, and opened her home as the meeting place for all who received Christ as savior in Philippi.